Can You Sell PLR on Etsy? Ultimate Guide

 To ensure you are doing things legally, simply use the templates as a way to save time.
 As well as a starting point for you, rather than thinking of it as a done-for-you template.
 For example, sometimes a PLR product has items like checkboxes or a lot of little elements that would be very time-consuming and frustrating to create.

 So purchasing this product would help you save that time.
 It also gives a place to start that you can take and run with.
 But again, it should be looked at as a starting point.
 Then you can expand and add to that template.

 You also need to be sure you are buying from a reputable source and that they sourced all graphics and fonts used in the product legally.
 To create digital products with PLR content, it’s important to think this through!

 A great way to ensure your PLR digital products will work to sell on Etsy is to niche down.
 This will help your product stand out and bring in more personalized and specific customers.
 And the opportunities of niches to do this with are endless!

 So for example, if you purchase a basic journal template, you can take this and turn it into a journal specifically for teachers.
 It can include prompts to help them write about goals for their students, gratitude for what is going on in their current academic year, teaching skills they want to improve, and more.

 Customizing it to that specific niche will help your journal bring in ideal customers.
 It also ensures that you have a completely unique product that will fit the terms of Etsy.
 Using past experience or any specific skills you have to niche down your product is a great way to create a quality product.

-This approach is also key since many PLR sellers fail because they do not check keyword search volume for their specific product before they buy.
-You might find high searches for one type of digital products niched down versus the original generic product you bought.
+This approach is also key since many PLR sellers fail because they do not check the keyword search volume for their specific product before they buy.
+You might find high searches for one type of digital product niched down versus the original generic product you bought.